shriizz-05/darukaa_earth/README.md

 ./mvnw test
 ```

-Health and geometry unit tests do not need Docker. `MysqlPersistenceTest` uses Testcontainers MySQL 8 and **skips if Docker is not running**.
+Health and geometry unit tests do not need Docker. `MysqlPersistenceTest` uses Testcontainers MySQL 8 .
 Tests set `app.seed.demo=false` and do not seed the admin user.

 **Frontend** (from `frontend/`):